 A half-dozen incarcerated, utterly reprehensible super-villains are teamed with merciless government agents and sent on a mission to wipe out assorted maniacs.
-Mayhem reigns, with boredom right behind.
+Mayhem reigns, with boredom crowding for a space.

 The blasting special effects are done with the by-now-usual finesse, but when you don’t believe in any of the situations they’re rigged for they lose the specialness that makes them effective.
 It won an Oscar for Makeup & Hair Styling.
-Watching this crud spew I kept thinking that it would be really popular in prisons, or with gang bangers, crackheads, psychopaths and thugs too stupid to scratch their name in mud with a stick.
+Watching this crud spew forth, I kept thinking that it would be really popular in prisons, with gang bangers, crackheads and psychopaths.

 So if (some) assorted effects are done well enough to earn a grudging OK, what’s that other special salvageable element?
 That would be Margot Robbie, or more to the point, the body of Margot Robbie, the display of and sashaying by alone likely accounted for 50% of the box-office take.
 Since she can act, and seemingly has a brazen Aussie sense of the absurd, her performance as the lunatic ‘Harley Quinn’ rises as far above the vile material as anyone alive could, but who’s kidding who?—no one’s watching this to see her act.
 If we’re going to have a DC Extended Universe, they might as well put the current sexiest thing in the universe into it.
 You just have to decide whether you’d watch an entire rotten movie for the sake of gaping at someone’s butt?
 The answer is obvious, but it’s still a terrible flick.